John Windle

-John Mark Windle (born May 21, 1962 in Cookeville, Tennessee) is an American politician and an Independent member of the Tennessee House of Representatives representing District 41 since January 1991.
+John Mark Windle (born May 21, 1962) is an American politician who is a former member of the Tennessee House of Representatives, representing District 41 from 1991 to 2023.
 In 2022, Windle filed to run as an independent after serving as a Democratic representative for nearly three decades, but lost re-election to Republican Ed Butler.

 Education

 Windle earned his BS in finance from the University of Tennessee and his JD from the University of Tennessee College of Law.